Divorce | Family

-The average overall cost of a divorce in the United States is about $15,000.
-In most cases, legal fees capture the lion’s share of costs associated with divorce.
-However, other costs like court fees, cost of evaluators, mediation costs, etc. will quickly add up.
-Learn more about each below.
+The average overall price of a divorce in the United States is about $15,000.
+In most cases, legal fees capture the lion’s share of bills associated with divorce.
+However, other costs like court fees, independent evaluators, and mediation services will quickly add up.

-Filing fees for divorce vary widely.
-Depending on the state where you live, fees can range from $70 to more than $350.
-You can learn what your exact fee is by checking the state website or contacting the clerk's office.
-The clerk's office can also provide you with other information such as the documents you need and where to find them.
+Filing fees for divorce vary depending on the state in which you live.
+Fees can range from $70 to $350 and above.
+You can learn what your exact fee is by checking your state’s website or contacting the clerk’s office.
+The clerk’s office can also provide you with more specific information such as the documents you need to begin a divorce.

 Evaluations are conducted by trained mental health professionals (typically a psychologist) who interviews the parents, spends time with the children, conducts observations of the family interactions.
-Court-appointed evaluators generally cost $1,000 - $2,500.
-However, private child custody evaluators can cost more than five times that amount.
+Court-appointed evaluators generally cost between $1,000 and $2,500.
+On occasion, private child custody evaluators can cost more than five times that amount.

-Some courts offer fee waivers and discounts to couples that can't afford the cost of a mediator.
+Some courts offer fee waivers and discounts to couples that can’t afford the cost of a mediator.
 The average cost of mediation is about $200 per hour.
 Attorneys are not required for the mediation process.
 However, it is typically in your best interest to at least consult your attorney before the mediation sessions begin and then again before any agreement is signed.
-Depending on the type of agreement you have with your lawyer, this can dramatically increase the overall costs of mediation.
+A legal consultation can increase the overall costs of mediation depending on the type of agreement you have with your lawyer, but it prevents any critical mistakes during this otherwise inexpensive resolution process.

 What Are the Benefits of Hiring a Divorce Lawyer?

-With the cost of divorce so expensive, it is natural to wonder if it's even worth hiring a divorce lawyer and what exactly are the benefits of having a lawyer.
+With the cost of divorce so expensive, it is natural to wonder if the benefits of having a lawyer are worth it.
 Some of the most common benefits associated with hiring a proven divorce attorney include:

 - Protection of and advocacy for your rights